behu-kea/ITA24-2-sem/cs101/02-function-lambda.md

 In the following exercise one group will randomly be selected to be teachers and the other group will be students

 In groups of two people prepare a small 5 minute lecture.
-The lecture should explain the topic of **function in Kotlin** any way you like.
+The lecture should explain the topic of **lambda functions in Kotlin** any way you like.
 That might be with a small slideshow or it might be with code, thats up to you.

 - As teachers present the 5 minute lecture
 - As students ask good interesting questions